banneton

 Season your banneton:

 In order to be used successfully, you will need to season your banneton properly.
 Liberally flour the liner of your banneton.
 Don't hold back.
 Work flour into the linen liner with your hands.
 The more flour you can work into this liner, the better.
 Shake out the excess.
-Wheat flour will work but we recommend using it in combination with rice flour.
 Seasoning the liner will help prevent your dough from sticking to it.
 This is a very important step.

 Putting dough into the banneton: